Ex-Maryland Gov. Larry Hogan won’t challenge Trump in 2024

 Hogan won his first term as governor in 2014 in an upset, using public campaign financing against a better-funded candidate.
 Running on fiscal concerns as a moderate Republican businessman, Hogan tapped into frustration from a variety of tax and fee increases over the eight previous years to defeat then-Lt.
 Gov. Anthony Brown.

-Hogan had never held elected office before, though has the appointments secretary for Republican Gov. Robert Ehrlich, a post that gave him experience working in the state capital, Annapolis.

-Politics also ran in Hogan family: Hogan’s father was the only Republican to vote for all three articles of impeachment against President Richard Nixon on the House Judiciary Committee.

-In his first year as governor, Hogan went right to work on pocketbook issues.
+Hogan had never held elected office before and in his first year as governor, he focused on pocketbook issues.
 He lowered tolls, an action he could take without approval from the General Assembly, long controlled by Democrats.
 But he was also presented with challenges, including unrest in Baltimore following the death of Freddie Gray in police custody in 2015.
 Hogan sent the National Guard to prevent further rioting.

 In June of that year, he was diagnosed with stage 3 non-Hodgkin’s lymphoma but continued working while receiving treatment.
 He has been in remission since November 2015.